 Please keep checking the website.

 Prayer and fellowship

 Please keep praying.
 Our prayer list will be updated and placed on this site every Sunday.
 Please make Sunday a particular day of prayer.
 We are developing some ways of meeting together online, and as we increase worship in church we shall maintain our online presence.
-Just being able to see each other and chat whilst "sharing" a cup of coffee in our own places of safety will be a huge blessing.
+Just being able to see each other and chat whilst "sharing" a cup of coffee in our own places of safety continues to be a huge blessing.
 We are a caring and loving church community and we must keep that alive, even though stringent rules will sometimes keep us apart in person.